 This is it!
 Robo-kun's finally in real trouble!
 His achille's heel has been his lack of stanima.
 It's come back to haunt him again and again, but now he's completely out of gas.
 Without any juice leftover for the next swing, how can he possibley win?
 Is it all over?!

 story by ONE, art by Yusuke Murata

-Extras: Author Comments, Nihongo Lesson.
+Extras: What's Your Quirk Contest, Author Comments, Nihongo Lesson.

 To get great manga like this every week, subscribe to Weekly Shonen Jump!

 Enter the e-mail address associated with your account and we'll email you a link to reset your password.